-The first, and most simplistic answer is that we want to be sure the hearing loss is a true hearing loss and not being caused by an obstruction in the ear canal, such as a build up of ear wax.
+The first, and most simplistic answer is that we want to be sure the hearing loss is a true hearing loss and not being caused by an obstruction in the ear canal, such as a build-up of ear wax.

 Secondly, there are many different types of hearing loss.
 Many of them can have medical causes.
 Is there an infection in the ear?
 Is there fluid in the ear?
-Is there something wrong with the ear drum?
+Is there something wrong with the eardrum?
 Is there something wrong with the bones in the middle ear space?
 Is there damage to the organ of hearing?
 Is there damage to the nerve of hearing?
-Only a medical professional, such as an audiologist, can determine the cause of a hearing loss.
+Only a medical professional, such as an audiologist, can determine the cause of hearing loss.

 Hearing loss can also be connected to many other medical conditions.
 These can include conditions such as diabetes, kidney disease, cognitive decline, vertigo, tinnitus, heart disease, and depression.
 Hearing loss can also put individuals at an increased risk for falls.
 Evaluating hearing loss and its impacts goes far beyond simply checking the ears.
 It is important to evaluate hearing as part of a larger medical picture to understand how it affects an individual as a whole.

-Hearing tests are covered by most medical insurances.
+Hearing tests are covered by most medical insurance.
 Even if prescription hearing aids are not the ultimate path forward for an individual, a proper hearing evaluation is always a recommended first step.
 The importance of a proper hearing evaluation and diagnosis can not be underrated.

 Hearing is a vital sense.
 It is related to many other elements of a person’s social, emotional, and physical health.
-Hearing loss, and treatment of hearing loss, has been recently placed in the spotlight with the release of over-the-counter hearing aids.
+Hearing loss, and treatment of hearing loss, have been recently placed in the spotlight with the release of over-the-counter hearing aids.
 Hearing aids are now being described in two different categories: over-the-counter hearing aids and prescription hearing aids.
-This begs the questions, is a prescription required for hearing aids?
+This begs the question, is a prescription required for hearing aids?

 For best listening outcomes, a prescription is required for hearing aids.
 The foundational information for that prescription derives from a hearing test completed by an audiologist.
 This is an important step to determine the cause of an individual’s hearing loss and determine if there are any related medical conditions that may need to be addressed.

-Over-the-counter hearing aids are designed for a self-perceived mild to moderate hearing loss.
+Over-the-counter hearing aids are designed for self-perceived mild to moderate hearing loss.
 Similar to how an individual would use reading glasses from the drugstore to help with occasional difficulties, such as reading a menu at a restaurant.
 Over-the-counter hearing aids may be appropriate for the occasional difficulty with activities like hearing the television.
-As a hearing loss becomes observable in more situations than just the occasional challenge here and there, a prescription hearing aid is the next step.
+As hearing loss becomes observable in more situations than just the occasional challenge here and there, a prescription hearing aid is the next step.

 When being assessed for a prescription hearing aid, individuals work together with an audiologist to craft a care plan and select hearing aids that are appropriate for all of their listening goals.
 Those hearing aids are then custom fit and measured to address the patient’s anatomy and specific listening needs.

-As a consumer it can be difficult to know which option is the right option.
+As a consumer, it can be difficult to know which option is the right option.
 It is recommended that everyone seeks out a proper hearing evaluation regardless of if their intent is to pursue over-the-counter hearing aids or prescription hearing aids.
-Then an individual can begin to navigate the many hearing aid options, if hearing aids are needed, with a good foundational knowledge.
+Then an individual can begin to navigate the many hearing aid options, if hearing aids are needed, with good foundational knowledge.